 When I started school my classroom consisted of a row of desks facing towards a blackboard.
 We learnt how to read and count (from what I remember!).

 Kristy says that most schools now have more ‘open plan’ classrooms.
 There are likely to be examples of touch-screen technology, from interactive whiteboards to iPads.
-From 2018 all children in their first year of school will learn coding, though for some schools this is already in place.
+Since 2018, all children in their first year of school now learn coding.

 While this technology might be new to the classroom for us adults, Kristy says there is still a place for ‘older’ mediums, like traditional white boards and actual books (phew!).